dodr/dodr.github.com/_posts/2011-11-30-event-1-real-time.markdown

 ---
 layout: post
-title: Event 1 : Exploding Spotify API
+title: Event 1 : Spotify API
 ---
 21/01/12

-Spotify has opened up their API:s.
+Spotify has opened up their API's.
 This is exciting.
 But what can we actually do with them?

 Protothon will explore the creative potential of this in a 24 hour event where inter-disciplinary teams of creatives and coders will rapid prototype their asses off to invent the answers.